Sanketbhandare/Linux-Complete-Course/day-1-linux-course/linux_file_systems.md

+A **Linux file system** is a structured collection of files on a disk drive or a partition.
+A partition is a segment of memory/disk and contains some specific data.

+Linux supports various file system types, such as ext4, XFS, Btrfs, and ZFS, each offering different features like journaling, scalability, and snapshot capabilities.
+The most commonly used file system on Linux is ext4, known for its balance between performance and reliability.

 ### **1. Directory Structure - Hierarchical Structure**

 Linux uses a **hierarchical directory structure**, starting with the **root directory (`/`)** at the top.
 All files, directories, and devices are organized in this tree structure.
 Key directories include: